cgmohanreddy/Classroom-Management/Readme.md

 - **fork** current problem repository, and make it **private**.
 - Brownie points to deployed webapps (If you can, but not mandatory).
-- **Add `@divyansh420` and `nitesh5695smilebots` as collaborator while intializing repository in github. and follow the given timeline instructions from your mail.**
+- **Add `nitesh5695smilebots` as collaborator while intializing repository in github. and follow the given timeline instructions from your mail.**

 <hr>